EuroBasket Women 2021

 The 2021 European Women Basketball Championship, commonly called EuroBasket Women 2021, was the 38th edition of the continental tournament in women's basketball, sanctioned by the FIBA Europe.
-It was co-hosted by France and Spain between 17 and 27 June 2021.
-It was the third time to be hosted by multiple countries.
+It was co-hosted by Strasbourg, France and Valencia, Spain from 17 to 27 June 2021.
+It was the third time the tournament was hosted by multiple countries.
 The tournament also served as part of European qualification for the 2022 FIBA Women's Basketball World Cup, with the top six nations advancing to the qualifying tournaments.
 The final were planned to be held at the AccorHotels Arena in Paris but moved to the Pavelló Municipal Font de San Lluís, in Valencia.

 Spain was the defending champion.
 Serbia won their second title winning 63–54 in the final over France, while Belgium won the bronze medal, after defeating Belarus.

 Host selection

 FIBA Europe announced on 18 April 2019 that four national federations have applied two bids to organize FIBA Women's EuroBasket 2021: